 Although we have successfully renewed this qualification certificate in the past, the final decision with respect to future applications is at the discretion of the local authorities.
 As a result, we cannot assure you that China South International will be able to renew the qualification certificate in a timely manner, or at all.
-Our project company in Nanchang has obtained the domestic real estate developer certificate from Nanchang local government authorities in September 2012.
+Zhengzhou China South City Company Limited has obtained the domestic real estate developer certificate in February 2013.
+Our project company in Nanchang has obtained the real estate developer certificate from Nanchang local government authorities in September 2012.
+Our recently acquired company, Hydoo Harbin, has also obtained the domestic real estate development certificate.
 In addition, as of the date of this offering memorandum, our project company in Nanning is applying for the domestic real estate developer certificate with the Nanning local government authorities.
-If our project companies are unable to obtain or renew qualification certificates, they may not be permitted by the PRC government to continue to engage in property development activities associated with the development of their integrated logistics trade center businesses, which would materially and adversely affect our business, prospects, cash flows, results of operations and financial condition.
+If our project companies are unable to obtain or renew qualification certificates, they may not be permitted by the PRC government to continue to engage in property development activities associated with the development of their integrated logistics and trade center businesses, which would materially and adversely affect our business, prospects, cash flows, results of operations and financial condition.